YerongAI/Office-Tool/Tips/en-us/Deploy.md

 Before start, we recommend reading the Channel Setting section first.

 Click [+ Add product] button and select what you want.
-For Office/Visio, you can uncheck unwanted apps **(Groove means OneDrive for Business，Lync means Skype for Business)**.
+For Office/Visio, you can uncheck unwanted apps **(Groove means OneDrive for Business, Lync means Skype for Business)**.

 Click [+ Add language pack] button and select your language.
 If you didn't specify a language pack, Office Tool Plus will match the system language by default (If it can't be adapted, [en-us] - English (US) will be installed as the main language).